Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 20N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.47 degrees Kelvin in August 2025, versus 1.37 in July.
+In both land and oceanic locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 2.02 degrees Kelvin in November 2025, compared to 1.80 in October.

 Sample.
-In this monthly time series, there are 2,108 data points overall.
-The series covers the span of time going from January 1850 to August 2025.
+In this monthly series, there are 2,111 data points overall.
+The period covered by the series goes from January 1850 to November 2025.

 Latest values